guildai/guildai/guild/tests/uat/initial-runs.md

 # Initial runs

+The test environment is configured to isolate runs to the workspace.
 Initially there are no runs.

     >>> run("guild runs ls")
     <BLANKLINE>